 If you want to try the program out first, there is no obligation for taking the class during your Freshman and Sophomore year.
 It’s like test driving a car.
 See if it’s for you.
 If not, drop it like any other class.
 If it is, apply for a scholarship.

-- Attend ROTC classes (meets 1-2 times per week)
+- Attend ROTC classes (meets 1 time per week)

 - Attend ROTC lab (once every week)

-- Attend physical training sessions (3-4 times per week depending on class standing)
+- Attend physical training sessions (3 times per week)

 - Attend field training exercises (Once a semester)